caver01/SFX-Generator/README.md

 ##  Goal

 Based on a simple sound generator tutorial app, this Sound FX Generator is a quick way to trigger sound effects on iOS.
-It plays back some sounds collected from here and there as well as some of the "free to use" sounds that were part of Apple's iLive suite--namely, iMovie.
+It plays back some sounds collected from here and there as well as some of the "free to use" sounds that were part of Apple's iLife suite--namely, iMovie.

 ## How it works